dromerosalem/project-2/README.md

 - Depending on the structure of the API, it can be quite tedious to get all the information that you want.
 So understading the API at first place was a challenge as we were not rendering what we wanted from the really begining, a lesson learned from this project will be definetly reasearch the API we want to use first.

 - Deploying React Router on GitHub pages was also quite difficult, as many adjustments were needed to move from the dev-server.
 For instance, some images are  visible in the localhost but not yet into the live page what is a bug to be fixed from the deployment perspective.

+## Lessons Learned

+- During the project the key lesson to take away it was the understanding of fetching infomration from an external API and render it, as it was matter of a well understading of how to move trhough the objects and arrays and taking advantage of the `map()` method when required.